siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 ## Switches
 ### Switch Port
-TinyG has 8 switch pin pairs located on the J13 jumper next to the reset button.
-In addition there is a 3.3v pair.
-These are labeled:
+TinyG has 8 switch pin pairs and a 3.3v take-off pair located on the J13 jumper next to the reset button.
+The switch pairs are labeled:
-* 3.3v
 * Xmin
 * Xmax
 * Ymin